Here at AIM, we make sure that EMBA students are able to apply in real time what they learn from the program.

 Professors use the case study method as a means to train students to make informed decisions and formulate judicious strategies and action plans.

-To fill the gap between the students’ previous studies and the years spent away from the academe, students take preparatory online courses one and a half months before the start of the program.
-Access to online courses will be given once the student has settled the reservation fee of USD 3,000 which will be deducted from the total program fee.
+To fill the gap between the students’ previous studies and the years spent away from the academe, students take preparatory tutorial courses.
+Access to tutorial courses will only be available to students who have settled the reservation fee of USD 3,000 which is deductible from the total program fee.

 By the end of the program, EMBA students will become: